mjreno/modflow6-nc-demo/README.md

 in the context of existing MODFLOW 6 autotests for the purposes of review and feedback.

-Any part of this proposal is open to discussion and modification, please provide feedback in any format that is convenient including updates to this repository (e.g. discussions).
+Any part of this proposal is open to discussion and modification, feel free to create a discussion or otherwise send feedback.

 Examples are under the examples directory and the complimentary ASCII examples are also there for comparison.
 An additional ncdump file of the *.nc* file has also been added to each netcdf run directory for convenience- these are named with the extension *.nc.out*

+A starting point for the each example is to compare GWF model namefiles for the ASCII and netcdf tests.

 File organization and purpose
 -----------------------------